 The ADC Sense module is a digital interface to the SAR ADC.
 The ADC converts various voltages and currents from the analog circuits.
 The ADC converts up to 11 channels from analog levels to digital signals.
 The ADC can be programmed to convert a single sampled value.

 8.3.12 UART

-Two digital UARTS are provided for serial communication.
-The inputs to the UART are selectable by a programmable digital crossbar multiplexer.
-The UART may act as pass-through between the system and the Type-C port or may filter through the digital core.
-The UART_RX/TX pins are typically used to daisy chain multiple TPS65982s in series to share application code at startup.
+Digital UARTS are provided for serial communication.
+The UART_RX/TX pins are typically used to daisy chain two TPS65986 devices in series to share application code at startup.

 8.3.13 I2C Slave